TheOtherRealMesteven/Lab-Book/Lab D.md

 > [!IMPORTANT]
 > `LNK2019` Errors are caused by the compiler not being able to link files together.
 This can be caused by missing method declarations in header files or the source files.

-> [!NOTE]
+> [!IMPORTANT]
-> Constructors and Deconstructors dont have to be included in the header file, they can purely be defined in the source files.
+> Dont necessarily need constructor and deconstructor in header file if its not defined.

 <details> <!-- Question 2 -->
   <summary> Q2.
 Reading into Grid Class </summary>